feltcoop/felt-mockup/src/project/setup/README.md

 Now open your browser to `localhost:3000` or whatever it says.

+> If you experience any issues with `gro dev` failing with a weird error, try running `gro clean`.

 All done!
 Felt should now be running on your local machine for development.
 To deploy to a real life server, see [our deployment instructions](../deploy).